jkup/mastering-chrome-devtools/README.md

 # Mastering Chrome DevTools

 A web app for teaching people about Chrome DevTools.
-This is the website is the course materials for the [Chrome Dev Tools course](https://frontendmasters.com/courses/chrome-dev-tools-v2/) on Frontend Masters.
+This is the website is the course materials for the [Learning Chrome Dev Tools Course](https://frontendmasters.com/courses/chrome-dev-tools-v2/) on Frontend Masters.

 ## How to use